ziyoxoja-06/ziyoxoja-06/README.md

 - 👋 Hi, I’m @ziyoxoja-06
 - 👀 I’m interested in ...
 Make website
-- 🌱 I’m currently learning ... dscscv
+- 🌱 I’m currently learning ...
+Nuxt js
 - 💞️ I’m looking to collaborate on ...dsfvfdv
 - 📫 How to reach me ... erfvsdfv